Sparky626/AMazeGen/README.md

 - `main()`: Initializes the maze generator, runs the maze generation process, and handles the Pygame event loop.

 ## How it Works
-The project generates a maze using Kruskal's algorithm to create a minimum spanning tree, ensuring a unique path between any two cells.
-Here's an overview:

 1. **Grid Initialization**: A grid of cells is created with walls (horizontal and vertical) assigned random weights between 1 and 10.
 2. **Kruskal's Algorithm**: Walls are sorted by weight, and the algorithm iteratively removes walls to connect cells, using a `DisjointSet` to prevent cycles, forming a maze.
 3. **Visualization**: The maze is rendered in Pygame, with walls drawn as black lines, the start cell (0,0) in green, and the end cell (width-1, height-1) in red.